 The monthly bus lease fees were determined with reference to prevailing market rates.
-The total bus lease expenses paid by the Group to the Wong Couple Company for the year amounted to HK\$9,999,100 (2021: HK\$10,458,000).
+The total bus lease expenses paid by the Group to the Wong Couple Company for the year amounted to HK\$9,632,000 (2022: HK\$9,999,100).

-The independent non-executive Directors of the Company have reviewed the continuing connected transaction set out above and have confirmed that this continuing connected transaction was entered into (i) in the ordinary and usual course of business of the Group; (ii) on normal commercial terms or on terms no less favourable to the Group than terms available to or from independent third parties; and (iii) in accordance with the relevant agreements governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole.
+The independent non-executive Directors have reviewed the continuing connected transaction set out above and have confirmed that this continuing connected transaction was entered into (i) in the ordinary and usual course of business of the Group; (ii) on normal commercial terms or on terms no less favourable to the Group than terms available to or from independent third parties; and (iii) in accordance with the relevant agreements governing them on terms that are fair and reasonable and in the interests of the shareholders of the Company as a whole.